ABOUT THE PLAYS

-'Bletchley Girls' returns to Cheltenham in 2020 following a sold out run at the 2018 premiere.
-Originally called 'Secrets, Lies & Spies', the play is the previously untold true story of the critical role two women codebreakers made at Bletchley Park.
-Originally performed at Cheltenham Heritage Open Days, September 2018.
-Full house at Cheltenham Lit Crawl, part of Cheltenham Literature Festival 2018.
+'Bletchley Girls' was to return to Gloucestershire in May, June 2020 following a sold out run at the 2018 Cheltenham premiere.
+Because of the coronavirus, the ten planned performances have been postponed till 2021.
+Originally called 'Secrets, Lies & Spies', the play is the previously untold true story of the critical role two young female codebreakers made at Bletchley Park.
+See the Performances section for details of the upcoming radio play.

 'Rotten Luck', 2019.
-After a successful 2015 run, the play returned in 2019 as part of both the Gloucester History Festival and Cheltenham Heritage Open Days.
-It was originally performed as part of the Scriptorium Festival and funded by UK Arts Council.
+After a successful 2015 run, the play returned to full houses in 2019 as part of both the Gloucester History Festival and Cheltenham Heritage Open Days.
+The play was originally developed and performed as a full-length play after being chosen (one of three) in a UK Arts Council funded scheme.
 A hangman explores the question of the role fate and fortune play in the lives of two young prisoners.
 Three sold-out performances, Ed Shed, Gloucester.